AdielEstrada/Computer_Setup-RSAT_Tools_OV/README.md

-# Part 4 - Setting Up a Computer, and Using RSAT Tools
+# Part 4 - Setting Up A Computer With RSAT Tools, and Joining It To A Domain